-The University of Nottingham's first ever virtual diversity festival is taking place from Monday 8 to Friday 19 March 2021.
-The festival focuses on ‘embracing and celebrating difference’ with more than 20 complementary keynote and local virtual events open to staff, students and alumni.
-To celebrate with the University, we will be joined in conversation with a series of artists, in partnership with University Radio Nottingham.
-See our programme of events below.
+The University of Nottingham's first ever virtual diversity festival took place from Monday 8 to Friday 19 March 2021.
+The festival's focus was on ‘embracing and celebrating difference’ with more than 20 complementary keynote and local virtual events open to staff, students and alumni.
+To celebrate with the University, we were joined in conversation with a series of artists, in partnership with University Radio Nottingham.
+Enjoy our programme of events below.

 Our first ever diversity festival enables us to truly embrace and celebrate difference.
 I’m excited it will help promote understanding and awareness and support challenging conversations that champion our community’s diversity."

 – Professor Sarah Sharples, Pro-Vice-Chancellor for Equality, Diversity & Inclusion and People

 Nottingham-born artist Permindar Kaur, who's solo exhibition Hiding Out was displayed in the Djanogly Gallery in 2014, joined us for an interview with art historian and curator Eddie Chambers.
 Chambers quizzes Kaur about her thirty or so years as a practicing artist and how she found her voice among Black and Asian artists in the 1990s identity politics-dominated art scene.

 South African cellist Abel Selaocoe is redefining the parameters of the cello.
 He moves seamlessly across a plethora of genres and styles, from collaborations with world musicians and beatboxers, to concert performances and solo classical recitals.
 Abel combines virtuosic performance with improvisation, singing and body percussion, and has a special interest in curating recital programmes that highlight the links between Western and non-Western musical traditions, with view to helping classical music reach a more diverse audience.